VIDA-NYU/ache/README.md

 - *Second parameter* is the seed file.
 - *Third parameter* is path to model directory.

-Configuring ACHE to Use its Link Classifier
+Configure ACHE to Use its Link Classifier
 --------------------------------------------
 ACHE has a link classifier that, via exploitation and exploration, predicts which links are promising to follow.
 It operates under an online learning fashion.
 To use ACHE's link classifier: